oxheadalpha/smart-contracts/upgradable_contract_draft.md

 ## Assumptions

-There are following type of changes (upgrades) to the existing contract which are supported:
+There are following types of changes (upgrades) to the existing contract which are supported:

 1. Changing implementation of existing entry point(s).
 2. Adding new entry point(s) to extend contract functionality.
-3. Change storage structure and implementation of existing entry point.
+3. Change storage structure and implementation of existing entry points.

 ## Proposed design pattern